progval/Limnoria/plugins/Channel/README.rst

 .. _command-channel-kban:

-kban [<channel>] [--{exact,nick,user,host}] <nick> [<seconds>] [<reason>] If you have the #channel,op capability, this will kickban <nick> for as many seconds as you specify, or else (if you specify 0 seconds or don't specify a number of seconds) it will ban the person indefinitely. --exact bans only the exact hostmask; --nick bans just the nick; --user bans just the user, and --host bans just the host.
-You can combine these options as you choose. <reason> is a reason to give for the kick. <channel> is only necessary if the message isn't sent in the channel itself.
+kban [<channel>] [--{exact,nick,user,host,account}] <nick> [<seconds>] [<reason>] If you have the #channel,op capability, this will kickban <nick> for as many seconds as you specify, or else (if you specify 0 seconds or don't specify a number of seconds) it will ban the person indefinitely. --exact bans only the exact hostmask; --nick bans just the nick; --user bans just the user, and --host bans just the host You can combine the --nick, --user, and --host options as you choose. <channel> is only necessary if the message isn't sent in the channel itself.

 .. _command-channel-key: